Kjili/boardgame-quickrules/root.rst

 Corvid Conspiracy (reach 3)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-*subdue the suits with criminal power, fulfil plots and misdirect through careful recruiting to avert exposure*
+*subdue the suits with criminal power, fulfill plots and misdirect through careful recruiting to avert exposure*

 general rules:
   - you *craft* with your plot tokens (face up or down ones), activating one plot token gives you its clearing's suit for crafting, plot tokens cannot be activated more than once